 Introduction

 This document sets out the manner in which this Parish Council has delegated powers and responsibilities.
-This document is one of the four major ways in which the Council regulates its affairs; the others are its Standing Orders, Financial Regulations and Statement of Internal Control.
+It is one of the Council’s four principle governance documents, alongside its Standing Orders, Financial Regulations, and Statement of Internal Control.

 The power to delegate functions is set out in the Local Government Act 1972 s101.
 The intention of the delegation scheme is to allow the Council to act with all reasonable speed.
-Decisions should be taken at the most suitable level.
-Therefore, the Clerk is given powers over the day to day administration of the Council, Working Groups to make recommendations within their Terms of Reference and report to full Council, and matters of major policy should be recommended to the Full Council.
-If circumstances prevent this, decisions will be made between the Chairman, Vice-Chairman and Clerk.
+Decisions should be taken at the most suitable level:

+Clerk: day-to-day administration of the Council.

+Working Groups: make recommendations within their Terms of Reference to the full Council.

+Full Council: responsible for major policy decisions.

+Where circumstances prevent standard procedures, decisions may be made jointly by the Chairman, Vice-Chairman, and Clerk.

 Whilst delegation is necessary it is the Council’s policy that members and the press and public should have the fullest information available to them at all times.
 Therefore, the Clerk reports all major decisions taken under delegated powers at the next available Council meeting.

 Proper Officer and Responsible Financial Officer